13 Steps: How to Write A Best Selling Book

 Ways you can research: You can go on online forums, social media sites and blogs and find out what the target audience of yours prefers to read.
 It’s necessary to gain an insight into their thinking and interests.

 You can also check out some writing sites and look at stories that perform well, and you can indulge with the community.
+You could look at the existing tropes in the market and then add your own new and unique ideas to them to create something truly masterful.

 Research is accompanied by plotting.
 Writing a book without plotting it first has never worked for me.
-I prefer to spend weeks first in plotting the whole novel, scene by scene, character by character.
+I prefer to spend weeks first in plotting the whole novel, scene-by-scene, character-by-character.

 In addition to this, you need to keep the story compelling.
 The characters should be unique, the plot line should be unique, no clichés, please, everyone hates them.
 And they look awful.
-Just try to bring more flavour into your plot too, not just your writing.
+Just try to bring more flavor into your plot too, not just your writing.

 Once you are done with research and plotting, it’s time to get writing.